McLean Hospital Title:

 Dr. Silveri’s group examines sex-dependent differences in GABA and hippocampal function using MRS and neuropsychological assessment.
 Data demonstrate differences in GABA that were related to menstrual cycle phase in women.
 Significantly lower GABA was specific to right hippocampus, which was related to learning and memory performance.
 Ongoing work examines brain GABA levels relative to mood and cognition in women with depression.
 These findings help elucidate neurobiological underpinnings associated with sex differences in the expression of mood and additive disorders.

-- Randy P. Auerbach, PhD, ABPP, McLean Hospital
+- Randy P. Auerbach, PhD, ABPP, Columbia University

 - Nancy Barnett, PhD, Brown University